elghiatizakaria/InteractiveDashboard/README.md

- In this Project I'm deveeloping a Python Interactive Dashboard Development using Streamlit and Plotly just like PowerBI and Tableau etc.
+ In this Project I'm developing a Python Interactive Dashboard Development using Streamlit and Plotly just like PowerBI and Tableau etc.

 Streamlit is a popular Python library used for building interactive web applications and dashboards.
 It simplifies the process of creating data-driven applications by providing a straightforward and intuitive interface.
 Here are some key uses of Streamlit in Python dashboards